The mysterious legendary snake of Japan

 But Japan is also a very mountainous country where 90 % percent of the population occupies only about 10 % of the land area.
 So there could be countless new species awaiting to be discovered in Japan's deep and remote mountain forests.

->

-> Who knows may the mythical Tsuchinoko is one of them...
+Who knows maybe the mythical Tsuchinoko of Japan is one of them...

->

-> Did You Know?
+Did You Know?

 The mozambique spitting cobra is able to spit it's venom to a distance of 2 or 3 meters.